qing-zou/Gen-SToRM/README.md

 This dataset contains 8 image slices.
 The k-t space data, the kspace trajectories and the density compensation functions are included in the file.

+The dataset is **NOT public** and has copyright.
+If you want to use this dataset in your research, please contact us at zou-qing@uiowa.edu

 ### Run the code:
 To run the code, we just need to run the main file: gen_storm_main.py